 Tissue paper wreath ornaments: a fine-motor Christmas craft for toddlers and preschoolers…

 These colourful tissue paper wreath ornaments are great to make with toddlers and preschoolers.
 Kids love the colours and texture that tissue paper offers, and I love how versatile it is.
-We’ve used it to decorate fall wreaths, Easter crafts, and Valentine’s art.
-We’ve even mod-podged it over aluminum foil, but most often, we crumple it and glue it to our projects to add dimension and colour.
+We used to make many seasonal and holiday wreaths here in my daycare.

 The hooligans love the “crumple and glue method”.
 It’s a great fine-motor activity, and squeezing and crushing the tissue paper helps to develop those little hand muscles.
 And best of all, as you can see here, the vibrant colours make even the simplest project look fabulous.